sahildari/secure-coding-examples/Path Manipulation/README.md

 This attack is also known as _“dot-dot-slash”_, _“directory traversal”_, _“directory climbing”_ and _“backtracking”_.

+## Mitigation

+Path Manipulation can be mitigated by validating the filename, folder name and extension validation and use the values further in the code only after the validations.

 ## NOTE
 The code for the Path Manipulation only check for the Filename validation, Extension Validation, File Size Validation, Unique Filename Validation. ___It doesn't check for the File Contents and Magic Numbers.
 Use this logic when you are concerned about the Path Manipulation issue ONLY___.